Free Shipping on Orders Over $49

 World produces $1 trillion worth of clothing

 Rana Plaza factory catastrophe

 Call It a Climate Crisis

-Half of the carbon emissions from the burning of fossil fuels were released in the past three decades.
-Every year, the clothing industry spews 1.2 billion tons of greenhouse gas emissions into the atmosphere.
+Half of the carbon emitted by the burning of fossil fuels was released in the past three decades.
+Releasing carbon dioxide into the air traps heat in the atmosphere, contributing to climate change.

-Globally, the clothing industry contributes 10% of the pollution driving the climate crisis.
+The clothing industry contributes up to 10% of the pollution driving the climate crisis.

 The world's largest clothing brands hide dirty and irresponsible practices and misuse words like “sustainable,” “green” and “conscious.”

 Cut-rate prices, overconsumption and a culture of convenience

 Together, We Can Change How Clothes Are Made

 This season, 68% of our fabrics are made with recycled materials.
 By using recycled content, in one year Patagonia has cut emissions by 20,000 tons of CO₂e, enough to power 2,300 homes for a full year.